hawkeye-stan/msfs-popout-panel-manager/README.md

 * Auto update feature.
 Application can auto-update itself when new version becomes available.

-* **Experimental Feature**: Enable touch support for pop outs on touch capable  display.
+* Enable touch support for pop outs on touch capable  display.
 Please see [Touch Enable Pop Out Feature](#touch-enable-pop-out-feature) for more information.

 <hr>